IBM-Cloud/openwhisk-darkvisionapp/README.md

 with corresponding values (usernames, passwords, urls).
 These properties will be injected into a package so that all actions can get access to the services.

+  > If you configured an Object Storage service, specify its properties in this file too.

 1. Make sure to also update the value of ***DOCKER_EXTRACTOR_NAME*** with the name of the Docker image you created in the previous section.